ProjectXsent/dinput8_wrapper_ignore_triggers/README.md

 This is an issue for some games like the Ys Series where analog triggers are mixed up with the analog stick.

-Tested with the Steam/GOG release of Ys Origin, Ys I & II Complete+, Ys: The Oath in Felghana, and Ys VI: The Ark of Napishtim.
+Tested with the Steam/GOG release of Prince of Persia: The Sands of Time, Ys Origin, Ys I & II Complete+, Ys: The Oath in Felghana, and Ys VI: The Ark of Napishtim.

 Steam Input must be disabled for testing.